willboyindo666/vuepress-boilerplate-1/README.md

 ## Quickstart

-Use the one-click deploy button and get a copy of this base-template as a repositary in your GitHub account and additionally a live-server version on Netlify for free.
+Use the one-click deploy button and get a copy of this base-template as a repositary in your own GitHub account and additionally a live-server version on Netlify for free.
 Every change in the GitHub README.md file will automatically cause a change on this server.